EPCL: Frozen CLIP Transformer is An Efficient Point Cloud Encoder: Experiments

 \subsection{Semantic segmentation}

-In this section, we introduce the experiments on real-world semantic segmentation dataset S3DIS\cite{armeni20163d}.
-We adopt a three-layer hierarchical tokenizer.
-At each layer, the farthest point sampling is applied to downsample the point cloud, e.g., $4096->2048->1024$.
-Then, the tokens at the last layer are input into frozen CLIP to extract deep features.
-Afterwards, we concatenate the input coordinate-feature pair with the deep feature to interpolate back the input number of points.
-We interpolate three times steadily back to the original point cloud.

-We compare with the most recent state-of-the-art 3D pretrained model \cite{pang2022masked}, Simple3D-former \cite{wang2022can} and other recent 3D representation learning methods \cite{thomas2019kpconv,zhao2021point}.
-To fairly compare the performance, we put all these backbones on the same code base, which shares the same hierarchical tokenizer and semantic task head.
-The MaskpPoint initializes the backbone with the pretrained model of MaskPoint, and the Simple3D-Former initializes the backbone with 2D ViT.
+\textbf{Indoor semantic segmentation.} This section introduces the experiments on indoor segmentation dataset S3DIS\cite{armeni20163d}.
+To ensure fair comparison, we put all these encoders on the same code base, which shares the same hierarchical tokenizer and semantic task head.
+The MaskPoint initializes the encoder with the pre-trained model of MaskPoint, and the Simple3D-Former initializes the encoder with 2D ViT.
 Then, the MaskPoint and Simple3D-Former methods finetune the \emph{whole model} on the S3DIS training samples.
-In contrast, our method froze the CLIP model and \emph{only} tuned the tokenizer and task head during the finetuning process.
+In contrast, our method keeps the CLIP model frozen and \emph{only} finetunes the tokenizer and task head.

-Table \ref{tab:sem_seg} shows that the frozen CLIP model obtains obviously better accuracy (both mAcc. and mIoU) than other state-of-the-art 3D pretrained methods, other 2D pretrained models and 3D representation learning methods.
+Table \ref{tab:indoor_sem_seg} shows that the frozen CLIP model obtains obviously better accuracy (\emph{i.e.}, mAcc. and mIoU) than other state-of-the-art 3D pre-training methods as well as Point Transformer on S3DIS (Area5) dataset.
 This observation illustrates that the frozen CLIP model is an efficient point cloud learner in the real-world semantic segmentation task.

+\textbf{Outdoor semantic segmentation.} We also evaluate our EPCL on outdoor segmentation task and compare with recent task-specific methods (Cylinder3D \cite{zhou2020cylinder3d}, PVKD \cite{hou2022point}, 2DPASS \cite{yan20222dpass}, RPVNet \cite{xu2021rpvnet}) and pretrained method (RangeFormer \cite{kong2023rethinking}).
+Quantitative comparison on SemanticKITTI validation set is shown in Table \ref{tab:outdoor_sem_seg}, which demonstrates better accuracy than these compared methods.
+It is worth noting that the frozen CLIP achieves the highly competitive performance compared to the task-specific model, even without any engineering tricks such as test time augmentation and model ensemble.